fish river canyon, Namíbia

 The Deep and Pungent Territory of the great Nama ethnicity

-Already in our era, the traveling and animist Nama tribe dominated the Nama-Karoo Desert and the deep area of the Fish River Canyon.
-It has become a tradition among its members to place stones on the Haitsi Aibeb, piles already formed as Haiseb's graves in earlier passages.
+It has become a tradition among its members to place stones on top of Haitsi Aibeb, piles already formed as Haiseb's graves in previous passages.

 Haiseb was a deity the Nama believed to have lived in primitive times when animals reigned and the dead could be resurrected.

-The Nama believed that Haiseb, herself, had died and resurrected several times and, in the process, saved the world from an evil monster.
-According to oral tradition, this demon would sit by his hiding place and throw stones at anyone who dared to walk in the vicinity.
+The Nama believed that Haiseb, herself, had died and been resurrected several times and, in the process, saved the world from an evil monster.

 Nama ethnic woman in Nama-Karoo desert, Namibia.